-A successful ERP deployment will not only provide the platform for the company to share and leverage information, it is the fundamental tool that a company uses to record accounting transactions, perform basic and complex business activities, monitor business performance enterprise wide, and to control assets.
+A successful ERP deployment will not only provide the platform for the company to share and leverage information, but it is also the fundamental tool that a company uses to record accounting transactions, perform basic and complex business activities, monitor business performance enterprise-wide, and control assets.
 Given its objectives and goals, the main active users of an ERP system are finance, operations, and quality control/assurance personnel.
 Passive users (i.e. reviewers of results) of an ERP system include department managers with budget responsibility and executive personnel.

-Information generated through the ERP is viewed by the external world, including board members, investors, auditors, Wall Street, and most importantly the SEC (Security Exchange Commission) as the single source of truth for all reported information by the company.
-So, while the CRM's data source/entry can be very flexible the ERP's data source/entry needs to be very tightly controlled including audit trail capabilities.
+The information generated through the ERP is viewed by the external world, including board members, investors, auditors, Wall Street, and most importantly the SEC (Security Exchange Commission) as the single source of truth for all reported information by the company.
+So, while the CRM integration's data source/entry can be very flexible the ERP's data source/entry needs to be very tightly controlled including audit trail capabilities.

-In addition, although CRM data might be interesting and provide some analytical assistance, its information will always be trumped by ERP data.
-This is an extremely important concept in any discussion regarding CRM and ERP integration.
+In addition, although CRM integration data might be interesting and provide some analytical assistance, its information will always be trumped by ERP data.
+This is an extremely important concept in any discussion regarding ERP and CRM integration.

 Successfully Managing Customer Expectations

-It is important to remember, every touch point that your company has with a customer or prospect has an impact on their overall satisfaction level and this can be tracked with CRM integration.
+It is important to remember, that every touch point that your company has with a customer or prospect has an impact on their overall satisfaction level and this can be tracked with CRM integration.

-A touch point can be from a sales account manager, a customer support representative, an executive or even an accounts receivable clerk trying to collect unpaid past-due invoices.
-Having the right information available, at the right time, can dramatically impact the effectiveness of customer-facing personnel in meeting and exceeding customer expectations.
+A touch point to CRM integration can be from a sales account manager, a customer support representative, an executive, or even an accounts receivable clerk trying to collect unpaid past-due invoices.
+Having the right information available, at the right time using a CRM integration, can dramatically impact the effectiveness of customer-facing personnel in meeting and exceeding customer expectations.

-Pulling against this objective is the fact that the pace of the business world and the pace of life in general is increasing, and increasing at an accelerated rate.
-This pace trend seemingly has no end in sight as the world of technology (e.g. cell phones, e-mails, smart phones, and cloud networking) has tightly latched on to people's personal space and time.
+Pulling against this objective is the fact that the pace of the business world and the pace of life, in general, is increasing, and increasing at an accelerated rate.
+This pace trend seemingly has no end in sight as the world of technology (ex. cell phones, e-mails, smartphones, and cloud networking) has tightly latched on to people's personal space and time.
 The result is a customer's level of tolerance for inefficiency on the part of others is decreasing.
-Customers more than ever are evaluating vendors not only by their product, but by their efficiency and how they treat their customers.
+Customers more than ever are evaluating vendors not only by their products but by their efficiency and how they treat their customers.

-When the customer calls a business's support hot-line or a sales representative, they fully expect, as they should, to speak to someone who is knowledgeable about the account.
+When the customer calls a business's support hotline or a sales representative, they fully expect, as they should, to speak to someone who is knowledgeable about the account.
 This knowledge encompasses past purchases, open and closed customer support tickets, or the status of an existing order.
-Customers want to deal with vendors who show their respect not only by their words, but by their actions as well.
+Customers want to deal with CRM integration vendors who show their respect not only by their words but by their actions as well.

-Companies that can meet and exceed these expectations have created a huge differentiation vs. their competitors that can be aggressively exploited.
+Companies that can meet and exceed these expectations using CRM integration have created a huge differentiation vs. their competitors that can be aggressively exploited.
 Therefore, having the availability of a tool that can improve your customer's satisfaction level should be considered a strategic weapon and this can be achieved via CRM integration.

-Different companies have different needs, so the CRM purchase may come first or the ERP deployment may take priority.
-Regardless, typically the "go" decision is made on an independent analysis of cost vs benefit for that particular application.
+Different companies have different needs, so the CRM integration purchase may come first, or the ERP deployment may take priority.
+Regardless, typically the "go" decision for CRM integration is made on an independent analysis of cost vs benefit for that particular application.
 The second application purchase decision will typically follow the same path.

-Given this buying behavior, most companies start out with a CRM and an ERP that are stand-alone applications with no integration or synchronization other than through manual efforts.
-Manual efforts will quickly become futile due to volume, key stroke errors or a lack of understanding what really needs to be accomplished.
+Given this buying behavior, most companies start out with an ERP and a CRM integration that are stand-alone applications with no integration or synchronization other than through manual efforts.
+Manual efforts without a CRM integration will quickly become futile due to volume, keystroke errors, or a lack of understanding of what really needs to be accomplished.

-The cost, in addition to reduced productivity, is having to buy additional user licenses for each system, but more importantly, the functional productivity reduction will inevitably show up in a reduced customer satisfaction level as the ability to respond to customer requests or inquiries accurately and timely will be impaired without a CRM integration system.
+The CRM integration cost, in addition to reduced productivity, is having to buy additional user licenses for each system, but more importantly, the functional productivity reduction will inevitably show up in a reduced customer satisfaction level as the ability to respond to customer requests or inquiries accurately and timely will be impaired without a CRM integration system.
 Open source CRM has pros and cons, but it may still be a viable, cost-saving option for your company if you have a robust IT team in place.

-The good news is all the above issues can be completely eliminated by replacing the silos of information with high quality integration between the CRM and ERP.
+The good news is all the above issues can be completely eliminated by replacing the silos of information with high-quality integration between the ERP and CRM integration.

-The benefits that integration can bring to different functions in the organization leading to an increase in customer satisfaction levels, including the following:
+The benefits that CRM integration can bring to different functions in the organization lead to an increase in customer satisfaction levels, including the following:

 - More time selling vs. researching for answers